kaidatavis/student-projects/README.md

 The repository for the final year project 2017

+# Marking Schemes
+## Assessment for Final Report (CS)
+1. Abstract (Mark out of 3)
+2. Background and Literature: problem definition, literature review etc (Mark out of 5)
+3. Design: requirements analysis and design specifications (Mark out of 6)
+4. Work done (Mark out of 8)
+5. Evaluation (Mark out of 8)
+6. Conclusion: with critical reflection on problem as defined (Mark out of 5)
+7. Presentation: Presentation of report and quality of written English (Mark out of 4)
+8. BCS criteria: Does the project satisfy the BCS exemption criteria (0 no, 1 yes)

+## Assessment for Viva Voce and Demonstration (CS)
+1. Quality of artefact: Is the artefact well designed, organised, and logically developed?
+Is the artefact sophisticated, polished, and elegant?
+Is the coding style advanced?
+How well does it meet its requirements in practice?
+Has it been evaluated sufficiently?
+(Mark out of 15)
+2. Presentation and understanding: Does the student understand all aspects of the work they have done (from requirements to evaluation?)
+Can they articulate and justify decisions they have made at all stages of the project.
+Can the student discuss other aspects of their work (e.g. background) (Mark out of 15)

+## Assessment for Final Report (IT)
+1. Abstract (Mark out of 3)
+2. Background and Literature: problem definition, literature review etc (Mark out of 5)
+3. Design: requirements analysis and design specifications (Mark out of 5)
+4. Work done (Mark out of 8)
+5. Evaluation (Mark out of 5)
+6. Conclusion: with critical reflection on problem as defined (Mark out of 5)
+7. Presentation: Presentation of report and quality of written English (Mark out of 4)
+8. BCS criteria: Does the project satisfy the BCS exemption criteria (0 no, 1 yes)

+## Assessment for Viva Voice and Demonstration
+1. Viva (Mark out of 25)

+## Assessment for Artefact
+1. Artefact Evaluation: Does the artefact appropriately culminate the work for the time period and study done?
+(Mark out of 20)

 # Project Meeting 5 (final) - 22 Mar 2018 (Room: HG06)

 The meeting will have two parts: